See the iconic twin churches and ancient Flaminio obelisk at Piazza del Popolo.

 - Wander between the twin churches of Santa Maria dei Miracoli and Santa Maria in Montesanto, and enjoy the fantastic example of Baroque symmetry before you.

-- Admire the collection of neoclassical fountains in the piazza: the Fountain of the Lions, Fountain of Neptune and Fountain of the Goddess Roma.
+- Admire the collection of neoclassical fountains in the piazza: the Fountain of the Lions, the Fountain of Neptune, and the Fountain of the Goddess Roma.

 Piazza del Popolo is one of the most beautiful and well-known squares in all of Rome.
 This is what you can expect to find on your visit:

-This 36-metre high ancient obelisk is one of a handful scattered around Rome.
-Originally from the major city of Heliopolis in Anicent Egypt, the obelisk now stands proudly at the centre of the piazza.
+This 36-metre-high ancient obelisk is one of a handful scattered around Rome.
+Originally from the major city of Heliopolis in ancient Egypt, the obelisk now stands proudly at the centre of the piazza.

 Fountain of the Lions

-The Fountain of the Lions would perhaps be more aptly described as the fountains of the lions, as it is design that is comprised of four separate mini-fountains.
+The Fountain of the Lions would perhaps be more aptly described as the Fountains of the Lions, as it is a design that is comprised of four separate mini-fountains.

 The four marble lion fountains stand guard at the base of the Egyptian obelisk, facing outward to every corner of the square.
 Architect Giuseppe Valadier designed the fountain in the 19th century, adding the lions to the steps of the obelisk in 1828.

 One-half of the famous twin churches of Piazza del Popolo, Santa Maria dei Miracoli, is a 17th-century Carlo Rainaldi design built to help make an especially dramatic entryway for Via del Corso.

 An example of the ideal of symmetry in Baroque architecture, the church is typical for the era.
 Though the interior of the church may not seem that impressive next to some of the other churches and basilicas in Rome, it is still worth a look if you have the time.
 When facing the two churches from the piazza, Santa Maria dei Miracoli is the church to the right.